roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 - repl.it to quickly run some code [https://repl.it/languages/python3](https://repl.it/languages/python3)
 - GOOGLE, official Python documentation, a sturdy textbook, peers, etc.

-# For-loops!
+# Program 6: For-loops!
 Append!
 Pop!

-Look at each element in a list.
+Look at each element using `for x in elements`.

 ```
 numbers = [2, 4, 8]
 total = 0
-for number in numbers
+for number in numbers:
     total = total + number
+# MUST BE 4 SPACES!!!!

 highest_known_power_of_two = numbers.pop()